Healthy Homes Assessment Upper Hutt

 building insulation inspection

-A comfortable, dry house is a healthy house
+A dry and warm home is a healthy home

 Insulation Upper Hutt

-Insulation requirements to be in compliance with the R-values for your area
+Insulation requirements to meet the R-values for your area

-• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3

-See the full details of the Healthy Homes insulation standard.
+Check out the complete details of the Healthy Homes insulation quality.

 Upper Hutt Moisture Ingress & Drainage

-Find out all the details of the Healthy Homes moisture ingress and drainage standard.
+See the full details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection